-Lesson 1: Create a Project and Basic Package with SSIS
+Lesson 1: Create a project and basic package with SSIS

-In this lesson, you will create a simple ETL package that extracts data from a single flat file source, transforms the data using two lookup transformation components, and writes that data to the FactCurrency fact table in AdventureWorksDW2012.
-As part of this lesson, you will learn how to create new packages, add and configure data source and destination connections, and work with new control flow and data flow components.
+In this lesson, you create a simple ETL package that extracts data from a single flat file source, transforms the data using two lookup transformations, and writes the transformed data to a copy of the FactCurrencyRate fact table in the AdventureWorksDW2012 sample database.
+As part of this lesson, you learn how to create new packages, add and configure data source and destination connections, and work with new control flow and data flow components.

 1.00070049USD9/3/05 0:001.001201442 1.00020004USD9/4/05 0:001 1.00020004USD9/5/05 0:001.001201442 1.00020004USD9/6/05 0:001 1.00020004USD9/7/05 0:001.00070049 1.00070049USD9/8/05 0:000.99980004 1.00070049USD9/9/05 0:001.001502253 1.00070049USD9/10/05 0:000.99990001 1.00020004USD9/11/05 0:001.001101211 1.00020004USD9/12/05 0:000.99970009

-The ultimate destination for the source data is the FactCurrency fact table in AdventureWorksDW.
-The FactCurrency fact table has four columns, and has relationships to two dimension tables, as shown in the following table.
+The destination for the source data is a copy of the FactCurrencyRate fact table in AdventureWorksDW.
+The FactCurrencyRate fact table has four columns, and has relationships to two dimension tables, as shown in the following table.